ansoni/terraform-provider-elastic/README.md

 # Run Example

+After installing the provider...

 	cd example
 	docker-compose up
-	bash load_data.sh
-	terraform init
+	cd basic
-	terraform apply
+	terraform init && terraform apply
+	cd ../xpack # need to accept X-Pack Trial in Kibana terraform init && terraform apply

-You should have a whole bunch of visualizations built off of the Shakespeare example.
+You should have a few visualizations built off of the Elastic Shakespeare data.
+I tried to have an example of every resource in the example folder.

 # Kibana Space Provisioning